s8acrine/alpha-configuration-setup/useful-git-commands.md

   - adding a tracking number and message to your version
 - diff
   - the difference between states of your local and GitHub repository

+### Common Errors
+- Make sure to git add all files you want to add to tracking so you can push all at once